guineawheek/wpihal-rs/README.md

 I recommend pinning to a specific commit or branch.
 **The API may change at a moment's notice,** although it is starting to stabilize.
 Ish.

+To accelerate build times, you should also install the version of WPILib corresponding to this package's version; in this case **v2025.3.2**;
+as the build scripts first search your computer for the WPILib Maven artifacts before trying to download them externally.

 ## Why just the HAL?

 Past attempts at writing a WPILib port for Rust have proven to be...a bit much to reliably maintain.